 Do Cats Poop Less on Wet Food?
 Vet-Approved Digestive Facts

-If you’ve just recently switched to wet food and have noticed your cat pooping less, this is normal.
+If you have just recently switched to wet food and have noticed your cat pooping less, this is normal.
 Feeding your cat wet food can also reduce how often you clean the litter box.
 Continue reading to learn how wet food affects your cat’s pooping habits as well as find the answers to any other questions you may have.

 Why Does Wet Food Cause Cats to Poop Less?